CopernicaMarketingSoftware/Documentation/Publisher/en/personalize-campaigns.md

 scripting language.
 You can make use of Smarty personalization virtually anywhere in your campaigns.
 Not only in e-mail documents and websites, but also for example in web forms and follow-up actions.
-Copernica supports both Smarty verion 2 and 3 (though we recommend using version 3).
+Copernica supports both Smarty version 2 and 3 (though we recommend using version 3).

 -   [What is